 - Where will it be published?

-Pay special attention to the “who” — understanding the demographics of your audience and its needs and preferences will go a long way.
-For instance, a page catering to female millennials should look different from a page for female retirees even if they’re about the same topic.
+Pay special attention to the “who” — keeping the demographics, needs, and preferences of your target audience in mind will go a long way.
+For instance, a page catering to female millennials should look different from a page for female retirees — even if they’re about the same topic.

 Got your marketing objectives down?
 It’s time to do research for your content, which brings us to our next point...